Cbyernus/SteamVR/Creating-a-Skeletal-Input-Driver.md

 Once your driver has been set up and you have the pointer to the `vr::IVRDriverInput` object, the first thing you will need to do is create a skeletal component using `vr::IVRDriverInput::CreateSkeletonComponent`.
 This function will tell the system that you wish to provide animation data, specify which skeleton you'll be providing data for, and it will give you a handle you can use later when providing the system with animation data.

 ```
 // Get a pointer to the driver input object.
-You should have already done this when setting up support for the
-// rest of the input from your device
 vr::IVRDriverInput* pDriverInput = ...;

 // The object you made to contain the properties of your device